dotnet/docs-maui/docs/user-interface/brushes/radialgradient.md

 A radial gradient brush's gradient stops are positioned along a gradient axis defined by a circle.
 The gradient axis radiates from the center of the circle to its circumference.
 The position and size of the circle can be changed using the brush's `Center` and `Radius` properties.
 The circle defines the end point of the gradient.
 Therefore, a gradient stop at 1.0 defines the color at the circle's circumference.
 A gradient stop at 0.0 defines the color at the center of the circle.

 To create a radial gradient, create a `RadialGradientBrush` object and set its `Center` and `Radius` properties.
-Then, add two or more `GradientStop` objects to the `RadialGradientBrush.GradientStops` collection, that specify the colors in the gradient and their positions.
+Then, add two or more <xref:Microsoft.Maui.Controls.GradientStop> objects to the `RadialGradientBrush.GradientStops` collection, that specify the colors in the gradient and their positions.

 The following XAML example shows a `RadialGradientBrush` that's set as the `Background` of a <xref:Microsoft.Maui.Controls.Frame>: